Eight Criticisms of the Traditional Marxist View of Society

 Eight Ways in Which Marxism is Still Relevant Today

-11 responses to “Eight Criticisms of the Traditional Marxist View of Society”
+11 thoughts on “Eight Criticisms of the Traditional Marxist View of Society”

 The natural world is competitive.
 You see every single strategy of capitalism employed in the natural world.
 Why, because we as people and society progress by competing with each other.